farhannaqib/sos/README.md

-# sos
+# sos3
-Somewhat an Operating System, a minimalistic operating system designed to run on a Raspberry Pi 4
+Somewhat an Operating System, a minimalistic operating system designed to run on a Raspberry Pi 3 B+